My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Day 10: Return to Anchorage

-Wake up on your last day from these 10 days in Alaska.
+Wake up on your final day of this Alaska itinerary.
 It’s an easy day: all you need to do is get back to Anchorage from Girdwood (~60 minutes driving).
 Along the way, you could stop and do the following:

 - Go for a short hike at McHugh Creek, a day-use hiking area.